hkust-handbook/hkust-handbook.github.io/docs/index.md

     }
 ]
 ```
+    A single course can have multiple records, each corresponding to one
+    hyperlink to notes.
 Note the comma after each record except the last one.
 You can insert the new
       records into any position.

     - The record format should exactly match the template below:
 ```json
 {